 Cincinnati to Louisville.

 Was there a road from Covington to Big Bone?
 Well, not as we understand what a road is, but there was a buffalo trace.
 Huge herds of Buffalo, seeking food, and salt, traversed Kentucky long ago, and wherever they went, they left a trail, easily followed by other fauna, as well as subsequent human settlers.
-Such a trail ran from the mouth of the Licking River to Big Bone, and that's how the Almanac is directing you: over the buffalo trace.
+Such a trail ran from the mouth of the Licking River, via the old Latonia Springs (the intersection of Highland and Rt.
+17 today) to Big Bone, and that's how the Almanac is directing you: over the buffalo trace.
+Curiously, the Almanac's directions to St. Louis take you thru Burlington, and then to Rising Sun, so the road into Boone County must have been well-established.

 Sanders’ Mill is Sparta.
-It's confusing, and the quick conclusion is that Sanders' Mill is in the town of Sanders, but Eagle Valley was chock full of people named Sanders, and the town of Sanders went thru a variety of names (Dudley, Bramlette, Rislerville, Dixie, and Liberty Station) in the 80 years after this chart was published, before they settled on the name Sanders in 1884.
+It's confusing, and the quick conclusion is that Sanders’ Mill is in the town of Sanders, but Eagle Valley was chock full of people named Sanders, and the town of Sanders went thru a variety of names (Dudley, Bramlette, Rislerville, Dixie, and Liberty Station) in the 80 years after this chart was published, before they settled on the name Sanders, but not until 1884.
 The mileage works for Sparta, and we know there is a really early Act of the Kentucky Legislature establishing a ferry near Sparta, to get south of Eagle Creek.
-Sparta, it should be noted, originated on the Owen County side of the creek, and migrated over the years to the Gallatin side, dictated by floods and the railroad.
+Sparta, it should be noted, originated on the Owen County side of the creek, and migrated over the years to the Gallatin side, a move dictated by floods and spurred by the railroad.

 Henry Court House is New Castle, and Middletown has long since become engulfed by greater metropolitan Louisville.

 Please note we're open to being corrected on almost any of this.
-Some of it we know for sure, other we're making educated and semi-educated guesses.
+Some of it we know for sure, other we're making educated, semi-educated, or utterly wild guesses.